Limits

 1.00010.0001

-Note that as the value of x gets closer and closer to the value of 1 from the right, the value of f(x) becomes closer and closer to 0.
-This means that if we insert the values of x that are extremely close to 1 from the right of it, the value of f(x) tends to approach 0.
+Note that as the value of x gets closer and closer to the value of 1 from the right, the value of f(x) becomes closer to 0.
+This means that if we insert the values of x that are incredibly close to 1 from the right of it, the value of f(x) tends to approach 0.

 limits 2